BRama10/keylogger_python/README.md

 * Created installer
   * run install.py to set keylogger into start-up file
   * deletes rest of residual files, leaving no trace except for possibly in quick access

+## v1.5.3

+* Stabilized text file to which reports are being made
+ * Checks if text file there, if not, creates a new one